Last updated on October 17th, 2025.

 Yields

-Make sure the pans are at least 2.5 heigh.
+Make sure the toy are using is at least 2.5 heigh.

 Storage

 Store the cake in an airtight container at room temperature for up to 5 days.
-You can also freeze it for up to 3 months.
+You can also freeze it for up to 6 week tightly wrapped with plastic wrap and placed in a freeze bag.
 Thaw overnight in the refrigerator before serving.

 Ingredients